ENHANCE-PET/MOOSE/README.md

 moosez -h
 ```

-This command will provide you with all the help and additional information you might need.
+This command will provide you with all the help and the information about the available models and the regions it segments.

 ### Using MOOSE 2.0 as a Library :books: